siyarvurucu/Genetic-Algorithm/README.md

 Selection for next generation: Roulette wheel

 **GA Algorithm Input:**
-- Crowdness, Popularity
+- Crowdedness, Popularity
 - A randomly created Preference matrix
 - Meta parameters (suggested values)
 - How many generations to continue (0 means stop)

 GA Algorithm Output:
 - For each generation repeatedly show:
   - Generation number
   - Calculated Cost for the best chromosome
   - Fitness of the best chromosome
 - If number of generations completed, show the solution:
 Class lists for each course, which is the solution represented by the best chromosome, together with information on preference for the course assigned
 - Ask how many generations to continue (0 means stop)
-- If 0 entered then plot fitness vs generation number and then stop Example fpr input:
+- If 0 entered then plot fitness vs generation number and then stop
-Crowdness=Low,
+Example for input:

+Crowdedness=Low
 Popularity=Unbalanced

 PREFERENCE
 C1 C2 C3 C4